basarat/typescript-book/docs/compiler/overview.md

 Each of these get their own unique files in the source.
 These parts will be explained later on in this chapter.

-## NTypeScript
+## BYOTS
-We have a project called [NTypeScript](https://github.com/TypeStrong/ntypescript) which makes it easier to play around with the compiler API e.g. by exposing internal APIs.
-You use it the same way you would use `typescript` but just have an `n` prefix for all things (binary : `ntsc`, require: `ntypescript`).
-This is also the compiler used by atom-typescript and the one we will use to present these examples.
+We have a project called [Bring Your Own TypeScript (BYOTS)](https://github.com/basarat/byots) which makes it easier to play around with the compiler API e.g. by exposing internal APIs.
+You can use it to expose your local app's version of TypeScript globally.

 ## Syntax vs. Semantics
 Just because something is *syntactically* correct doesn't mean it is *semantically* correct.
 Consider the following piece of TypeScript code which although *syntactically* valid is *semantically* wrong